dreamfactorysoftware/df-docker/README.md

 ### Get Docker Compose
 - See [https://docs.docker.com/compose/install](https://docs.docker.com/compose/install)

-### Persist MySQL Data
+### Persisting MySQL Data
-Be sure to either set the APP_KEY value in the docker-compose file or you will receive "The MAC is invalid" errors within your instance.
+After you have spun up your DreamFactory instance, take the APP_KEY value from the `.env` file in `/opt/dreamfactory` and then set this value as the APP_KEY value in the docker-compose.yml file (line 19) to avoid receiving "The MAC is invalid" errors within your instance should you ever need to rebuild.

 ## Configuration method docker-compose